 - Dialogues translation and voice over

-- Developing and localizing game setup programs
+- Development and localization of game setup programs

-- Building localized versions
+- Building of localized versions

 - Testing